Digital Sustainability in IT & Telecommunications

 The result: Swedish organizations subsidize foreign tech giants while losing control of their digital infrastructure.

-What Digital Sustainability Actually Means
+What Digital Sustainability Actually Means most climate-neutral

 1. Infrastructure Sovereignty